august-sosick-ENSF/BTMA431FinalProject/README.md

 # PLEASE NOTE:
 Code avaliable to any with the exception of U of C students.
-I am not responsible for your academic misconduct if you re-use my code.
+We are not responsible for your academic misconduct if you re-use this code or data.
 Review this before doing anything: https://www.ucalgary.ca/pubs/calendar/current/k.html